 Startups in Vietnam to Grow

 You may still be confused as to how Vietnam came this far in terms of technology.
-InvestAsian finds that there are several factors contributing to the advances the country has made over its neighbors.
+InvestAsian finds there are several factors contributing to the advances the country has made over its neighbors.

 Second, the country has some of the highest-performing computer scientists in the world.
 A software engineer from Google mentioned that Vietnam has the highest-performing computer science students, with many of them acing the company’s interview questions on problem solving.
 The Organization for Economic Co-operation and Development gives high ranks to Vietnamese teenagers in terms of math and science.